apache/flink/docs/content.zh/docs/try-flink/table_api.md

 In particular, Apache Flink's [user mailing list](https://flink.apache.org/community.html#mailing-lists) consistently ranks as one of the most active of any Apache project and a great way to get help quickly.

 {{< hint info >}}
-If running docker on windows and your data generator container is failing to start, then please ensure that you're using the right shell.
+If running docker on Windows and your data generator container is failing to start, then please ensure that you're using the right shell.
 For example **docker-entrypoint.sh** for **table-walkthrough_data-generator_1** container requires bash.
 If unavailable, it will throw an error **standard_init_linux.go:211: exec user process caused "no such file or directory"**.
 A workaround is to switch the shell to **sh** on the first line of **docker-entrypoint.sh**.